Skip to main content

 Tune to your data

 Promote any noisy Audit rule to enforcement once you’ve seen the traffic, or relax one that’s getting in the way.
-Your enforcement is now shaped by your own data, not a vendor’s defaults.
+Your enforcement is now shaped by your team’s traffic, not generic defaults.

 Enforce — stop or confirm